stappersg/vBook/src/reference/vSL/services.md

 ## The smtp type

-The smtp type enables you to use the delegate directive to delegate the email to another service via the smtp protocol.
+The smtp type allows the vSL `delegate` directive to delegate the email to another service via the smtp protocol.
 The example hereunder explains how to delegate to ClamAV antivirus through its SMTP proxy (clamsmtpd).

 ```js
 // -- service.vsl